 Mix well and cook in medium flame for 3-4miutes.

-If the curry is very thick, you can add some water at this stage and cook for 3-4 more minutes.
+If the curry is very thick, you can add 1 cup water or 1 cup light coconut milk at this stage and cook for 3-4 more minutes.

 Add chopped cilantro leaves and mix well.